hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 ### 6.1 Google Gemini API

-When you trigger SnapFix, your selected text is sent to Google's Gemini API for processing.
+When you trigger flickfix, your selected text is sent to Google's Gemini API for processing.

 Google's Gemini API policies describe retention for abuse monitoring (including prompts, context, and outputs retained for 55 days) and potential authorised human review of flagged content.